Volunteer Opportunities in Division Activities

 Remain a Member

-One of the most import things that you can do to support the ACS Division of Organic Chemistry is maintain your membership so that we, the Organic Division, can continue to offer outstanding symposia at ACS Meetings, help to recognize individuals who are doing outstanding organic chemistry, and continue to foster and promote the advancement of the field of organic chemistry.
+One of the most import things that you can do to support the ACS Division of Organic Chemistry is to join and/or maintain your DOC membership so that we, the Organic Division, can continue to offer outstanding symposia at ACS Meetings, help to recognize individuals who are doing outstanding organic chemistry, and continue to foster and promote the advancement of the field of organic chemistry.
+For more, see our listing of Membership Benefits